bplmaps/lmec-main-site/content/articles/isle-of-may.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524nc346/full/,1200/0/default.jpg" caption="" class="figure-right" >}}

 This is a [manuscript map](https://collections.leventhalmap.org/search/commonwealth:q524nc33x) of lands "ceded" by the Cherokee to South Carolina in May of 1777.
 Cession is a loaded term in American history.
-From our [America Transformed]() exhibit:
+From our [America Transformed](https://collections.leventhalmap.org/exhibits/25) exhibit:

 > “Cede” is a very gentle term to describe a deeply violent, forced, and uneasy process.
 As Native groups suffered losses from epidemics and the destruction of their food sources, they relinquished their lands to the U.S. government, often as a final resort.
 Native groups were forced to relocate from their homelands, either by treaty or executive orders promising them abundant resources in exchange for territory – none of which were fully realized.
+>

-– Chris Newell (Passamaquoddy); endawnis Spears (Navajo, Ojibwe, Chickasaw, Choctaw); Dr. Jason Mancini Ph.D.
-[Akomawt Educational Initiative](https://www.akomawt.org/)
+> _Chris Newell (Passamaquoddy); endawnis Spears (Navajo, Ojibwe, Chickasaw, Choctaw); Dr. Jason Mancini Ph.D.
+[Akomawt Educational Initiative](https://www.akomawt.org/)_

 ### Great Fires